TaskRatchet/taskratchet-docs/integrations.md

 Now, whenever you add a new task, a 1 will be posted to the goal you specified in your account settings.

-In addition, you can add a `&goal-name` tag to a task's description to post to a goal on task create, and `*goal-name` to post to the goal on task complete.
+In addition, you can add a `&goal-name` tag to a task's name to post to a goal on task create, and `*goal-name` to post to the goal on task complete.